 And, lest we forget, there's also the terror brought on by fighting an undefined war that isn't technically speaking a war at all although if it did become one everyone would die (or the Cold War, for short).
-With all the Russian spies inexplicably running around middle America in the 50s, it makes sense that the idea of not being sure who you can trust, and people you thought you knew being something other than what the same, would be inherently terrifying.
+With all the Russian spies inexplicably running around middle America in the 50s, it makes sense that the idea of not being sure who you can trust, and never really knowing your neighbors, would be inherently terrifying.

 Whew.
 Conformity, Cold War paranoia, and techno-fear: have three concepts ever most accurately summed up the 1950s?

 So that's Invasion of the Body Snatchers.
 But beyond being a fairly accurate mirror held against 1950s culture, it's also what the filmmakers (supposedly) intended: a good old-fashioned sci-fi film.
 Although normally a third act introduction of the phrase "seed pods from outer space" would be indicative of the worst excesses of B-Movie cheesiness, the revelation of what the film's monster actually is doesn't bring it down because the execution is done so well.